 Can You Use Guinea Pig Manure?

 So can you use guinea pig manure as fertilizer in the garden?
 Yes, you can.
-These small rodents, along with other common household pets such as gerbils and hamsters, are herbivores (otherwise known as vegetarians).
-Unlike meat-eating animals (including your cat or dog), their manure is perfectly safe for use in the garden and suitable for home composting too.
+These small rodents, along with other common household pets such as gerbils and hamsters, are omnivores, eating both plants and animal proteins (mainly from insects).
+That being said, those kept as pets are typically fed a plant-based diet with much of their proteins and minerals obtained from specialized food, often in the form of pellets.
+So, unlike meat-eating animals (including your cat or dog), their manure is perfectly safe for use in the garden and suitable for home composting too.

 Using Guinea Pig Manure as Fertilizer